It’s Ehlers Danlos Awareness/Hypermobility Spectrum Disorder (EDS/HSD) Awareness Month in May.

 So…even in the best of circumstances, it is NOT easy to get diagnosed.
 Even for someone who is well-educated and extremely stubborn.

-And when I had my most recent bout of intense bizarre symptoms, where the ligaments in my feet literally collapsed, leading to the loss of most of the cartilage in my feet and bone swelling, I wanted a diagnosis. (side note–the doctors did NOT believe me.
-I needed to get an MRI to prove it before anyone would believe there was a real problem, and my symptoms went on for ~18 years before my symptoms progressed that far.
+And when I had my most recent bout of intense bizarre symptoms, where the ligaments in my feet literally collapsed, leading to the loss of most of the cartilage in my feet and bone swelling, I wanted a diagnosis.
+Side note–most of my doctors did not believe me.
+I needed to get an MRI showing loose ligaments before anyone would believe there was a real problem, and my symptoms went on for ~18 years before my symptoms progressed that far.
 18 years of going to doctors, begging for help.
 That is straight up appalling.